verboompj/EntraGSA/EntraGSA_Part2.md

 My Connector Server is deployed in an Azure vNet again, with an outbound NAT Gateway for default egress traffic to the Internet.
 In this very vnet, but in a different Subnet I provisioned a Private Endpoint that will allow my vnet to connect to (in this case) a Azure Files share.
 Effectively I want to disable public access to the share and only allow connectivity via the private endpoint.
+I also have a Fileserver in a different vNet in Azure, that i peered to this vnet that hosts the Connector server.

+Effectively I have 2 Fileshares :
+- Fileshare from a Windows fileserver called File01.blackmesa.local
+- Azure Fileshare from a Storage account called smbsharebm.file.core.windows.net

+Both will be accessible from the corporate LAN, in my case an Azure vNet, and exposed through GSA.